The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/astrologian-guide.md

 ### Earthly Star (ES)

 Earthly Star is a potent AoE oGCD heal that also deals damage.
-Cure 3 has the advantage of being on-demand and not limited by pesky cooldowns, but it has a hefty MP cost, and you have to spend a GCD casting it (which means you’re losing a potential damage GCD).
+Cure III has the advantage of being on-demand and not limited by pesky cooldowns, but it has a hefty MP cost, and you have to spend a GCD casting it (which means you’re losing a potential damage GCD).
 Because Earthly Star is an oGCD, it has no MP cost and does not take a GCD to use.
 You don’t sacrifice damage to use it (you actually gain damage since the skill itself does damage).

 The caveat is that it’s on a cooldown and it *requires* preemptive placement.
-If at all possible, Earthly Star should *always* charge for 10 seconds to become a Giant Dominance so that you get the full damage and healing potencies.
+If at all possible, Earthly Star should *always* charge for ten seconds to become a Giant Dominance so that you get the full damage and healing potencies.
 The only time you would detonate it before it has charged is if you have *absolutely no choice* in order to prevent deaths, or if the damage would otherwise be wasted due to the enemy becoming untargetable or dying.

 This is the single highest base potency upfront AoE heal in the game, short of limit breaks.
 It’s also a very potent source of damage in any multi-target situation due to the fact that the damage has no falloff for multiple targets.
 It’s one of the most important buttons in your entire kit. **Use it and abuse it.** As a general guideline, place it every time it’s available, and then adjust the timings of your placements from there.